gaetschwartz/dart_edge/README.md

+> [!WARNING]
+> This repository is no longer maintained and is left archived for educational purposes.
+Whilst an interesing project, there were too many issues around DX and stability (testing, compilation times etc) to take it any further.

 <h1 align="center">Dart Edge (Experimental)</h1>
 <p align="center">Run Dart on the Edge - supporting Vercel, Cloudflare Workers & Supabase Edge Functions (more coming soon).</p>